Specialty Coffee Brewing Guide

 How long should French Press coffee brew?

-Why does my French Press coffee taste bitter?
+Why does French Press coffee taste bitter?

 Can I use specialty coffee beans for French Press?